-Outreach and Education Award
+Outreach and Education Grant

 Theropod trackway, Red Gulch Dinosaur Tracksite, Wyoming, photo credit: Thomas Holtz

-Outreach and Education Award
+Outreach and Education Grant

 A core mission of the Society of Vertebrate Paleontology (SVP) is to foster the appreciation and understanding of vertebrate fossils and fossil sites by student and avocation paleontologists, as well as the general public.
-To promote these ideals, The Society of Vertebrate Paleontology Outreach and Education Fund offers support to our members in designing, implementing, and evaluating programs and activities focused on education and community engagement.
-Through this Fund, SVP hopes to capitalize on the creativity and passions of our membership to disseminate information about vertebrate paleontology that is engaging, effective, and scientifically accurate.
+To promote these ideals, The Society of Vertebrate Paleontology Outreach and Education Grant offers support to our members in designing, implementing, and evaluating programs and activities focused on education and community engagement.
+Through this Grant, SVP hopes to capitalize on the creativity and passions of our membership to disseminate information about vertebrate paleontology that is engaging, effective, and scientifically accurate.

 The subject matter of funded proposals may fall within any sub-discipline of vertebrate paleontology.
 Projects may include, but are not limited to, field trips for teachers and pre-college students to fossil sites or museums (virtual or in real life), educator training and curricular development, participation in local community initiatives, development of educational materials for classroom use or informal education settings, and development of websites, apps, or other technologies.
 Research experiences for the public (citizen science), including those in primary and secondary education, are also encouraged.
 Projects that produce educational materials that could be broadly distributed via the SVP website or other online resources are particularly encouraged.
 The Education and Outreach Committee values the development of undergraduate education and fostering research experiences, though we also recognize that SVP members’ home institutions often support such activities.
 As such, proposals focused broadly on undergraduate audiences should include explicit justification for why SVP resources are necessary.
 Proposals seeking to increase the diversity of those engaging in vertebrate paleontology, at all levels of education, are strongly encouraged.